sandordargo/sandordargo.github.io/_posts/2019-4-24-parameterized-testing-with-gtest.md

 ```
 In terms of repetitiveness, in my opinion, this code is better, it's denser, yet it is very readable.
 But it has a big flaw!
 A good unittest should have only one logical assertion - some exceptions as always apply.
 On the other hand, in this case, we have multiple different assertions that should not be combined into one.

 We might say this is a theoretical problem, but it has a practical issue too.
-Let's say that four our 2nd iteration the test fails.
+Let's say that for our 2nd iteration the test fails.
 What happens then?
 Our tests are stopped and all the other values will not be tested.
 We miss the feedback for the other 4 values.

 Maybe our code would fail with all the other values, but we will have to discover these failures one by one.
 What a pity!